 How many?
 There are one, two and three bedroom villas, a number of hotel rooms and Wilderness Lodges for groups.

 Who?
 Ideal for groups, families and couples.

 How much?
 Prices vary according to style of accommodation.
-Please check latest rates and availability below.
+Check latest rates and availability here.